1. Definition of Scientific Misconduct

 2. Receipt of Allegations or Evidence of Scientific Misconduct

-To ensure impartiality in the receipt of allegations or evidence of scientific misconduct and impartiality in the initiation of immediate inquiry into them, all allegations will be addressed to and initially reviewed by the Dean of the Faculty, the Chief Academic Officer of Amherst College.
+To ensure impartiality in the receipt of allegations or evidence of scientific misconduct and impartiality in the initiation of immediate inquiry into them, all allegations will be addressed to and initially reviewed by the provost and dean of the faculty, the chief academic officer of Amherst College.

 3. Initiation of Inquiry

-Upon receipt and initial review of an allegation of scientific misconduct, the Dean of Faculty will convene that standing committee of the College known as the Committee of Six, consisting of six (6) members of the faculty, elected at large by the faculty.
-The Dean of the Faculty and the Committee will conduct the initial inquiry.
+Upon receipt and initial review of an allegation of scientific misconduct, the provost and dean of the faculty will convene that standing committee of the college known as the Faculty Executive Committee, consisting of five members of the faculty, elected at large by the faculty.
+The provost and dean of the faculty and the committee will conduct the initial inquiry.

 4. Process of Inquiry

-The Committee of Six will review the allegations and/or evidence and will, within sixty days of accepting its charge, complete its initial inquiry, unless circumstances clearly warrant a longer period.
-The Committee will prepare a written report stating what evidence was reviewed, summarizing relevant interviews, and presenting the inquiry's conclusions.
-If an inquiry takes longer than 60 days to complete, the report will also contain documentation of the reasons for exceeding the 60-day period.
+The Faculty Executive Committee will review the allegations and/or evidence and will, within sixty days of accepting its charge, complete its initial inquiry, unless circumstances clearly warrant a longer period.
+The committee will prepare a written report stating what evidence was reviewed, summarizing relevant interviews, and presenting the inquiry's conclusions.
+If an inquiry takes longer than sixty days to complete, the report will also contain documentation of the reasons for exceeding the sixty-day period.

-The Dean of the Faculty will provide the subject of the inquiry with a copy of the report.
+The provost and dean of the faculty will provide the subject of the inquiry with a copy of the report.
 If the subject comments on the report, the comments will be made part of the record.

-The Dean of the Faculty and all persons involved in conducting the inquiry will protect, to the maximum extent possible, the privacy of those who in good faith report apparent misconduct.
+The provost and dean of the faculty and all persons involved in conducting the inquiry will protect, to the maximum extent possible, the privacy of those who in good faith report apparent misconduct.

 They will also effort the affected individual(s) confidential treatment to the maximum extent possible and will permit the subject to comment on the allegations and findings of the inquiry.